Knowledge Hub

-The SA302 tax calculation and Annual Tax Overview provide a comprehensive summary of your income and tax liabilities and also serve as vital evidence when applying for mortgages or loans, ensuring that your financial affairs are well-documented and transparent.
+The SA302 tax calculation and Annual Tax Overview provide a comprehensive overview of your income and tax liabilities and also serve as vital evidence when applying for mortgages or loans, ensuring that your financial affairs are well-documented and transparent.
 This article provides an understanding of these documents and their importance.

 What is an SA302 Tax Calculation?